Part 1: Do nerves get pinched?

 "There is no evidence for stuck nerves so we should not be telling patients they have one."

-Whether nerves get stuck is a very important question because we have a professional responsibility to be clinically accurate and make our explanations to our patients factual, which must include the evidence.
+Whether nerves get pinched is a very important question because we have a professional responsibility to be clinically accurate and make our explanations to our patients factual, which must include the evidence.

 Hence, there are three parts to this article:

-The lumbar nerve root is the focus here because there exists some important research that you should know about as it basically validates the idea that nerve roots can get stuck.
+Here is some research that you should know about as it basically validates the idea that nerve roots can get pinched.

 2. The statement "There is no evidence ...".